buildingSMART/BCF-API/README.md

         ]
     }

-### 4.1.5 Expressing user authorization through Project Extensions
+### 4.1.5 Expressing User Authorization Through Project Extensions

 Global default authorizations for the requesting user can be expressed in the project schema.
 The actions authorized here will apply to any entities that do not override them locally.
 The complete set of options for the BCF entities are